mertdotcc/mrmertozturk/README.md

 # Hi there, this is Mert! 👋

-I am a software developer from Ankara, Turkey.
+I am a software engineer from Ankara, Turkey.

 🔭 Currently focused on Python 🐍, Django 🦄, PostgreSQL 🐘 and RESTful APIs.